intel/lpp-network-trace/Emulator/README.md

 ```
 The data message will contain an array of predictions.
 There can be several predictions of different types at one specific time.
-The predictions are always in chronlogical order with the nearest prdiction first in the array
+The predictions are always in chronlogical order with the nearest prediction first in the array

 Received message structure:
 ```javascript